usnistgov/scapval/scapval/src/main/distro/README.txt

 If remote resources are defined in content, SCAPVal will attempt to resolve them when when ran with the -online parameter.
 The remote content will be downloaded and automatically combined with the local content before validation begins.
-When validating result content and the source content is specified with -source_ds, SCAPVal will combine the two before validation begins.
+When validating result content and the source content is specified with -sourceds, SCAPVal will combine the two before validation begins.
-SCAPVal will provide a combined content file for reference when using the -combinedcontent parameter to specify an output file location.
+SCAPVal will provide a combined content file for reference when using the -combinedoutput parameter to specify an output file location.

 As of SCAPVal 1.3.6 SCAP content signing and signature validation has be integrated from https://sourceforge.net/projects/secautotrust/
 To Sign content, a 2 step process is required: